 Property in Gelligaer

-But an examination of the document shows that the property was “late of Rees Griffith llen of Kelligare late father of the said Edward Rees” and is to be transferred in trust to David hoell of Lanfabon yeoman & William Griffith of Kelligare yeoman “to the use of the said Edward Rees & Susane Edward his now wife” and their heirs.
-It seems likely that the document refers to a marriage settlement and that Gwenllian verch William was the wife of Rees Griffith llen and Edward Howell of Eglwysilan the father of Susane Edward.
-But what became of the family is not known
+Examination of the document shows that the property was “late of Rees Griffith llen of Kelligare late father of the said Edward Rees” and is to be transferred in trust to David hoell of Lanfabon yeoman & William Griffith of Kelligare yeoman “to the use of the said Edward Rees & Susane Edward his now wife” and their heirs.
+It seems likely that the document refers to a marriage settlement and that Gwenllian verch William was the wife of Rees Griffith llen and Edward Howell, of Eglwysilan, the father of Susane Edward.
+But what became of the family is not known.

 The 1630 Manor survey shows no trace of the family, it records “William Williams and Thomas Prichard for one tenement late the landes of Rice Griffith”.
-Thomas Prichard was a younger son of Edward Prichard of Llancaiach and was left a couple of properties in Gelligaer (the others being Blaenllwynau and Tirphil) and it is presumed that it is his ownership of the smallholding “Ty/Cae Llwyd” that warrants his inclusion here – although he does not appear to pay any lords rent on it.
-William Williams lived at Tophill in the neighbouring hamlet of Cefn and the family had been buying up many properties in Gelligaer, he was a uncle-in-law to Thomas Prichard, and it must be presumed that he bought the farm some time in the early part of the century, but the family did not retain it for long.
+Thomas Prichard was a younger son of Edward Prichard of Llancaiach and was bequeathed a few properties in Gelligaer (the others being Blaenllwynau and Tirphil) and it is presumed that it is his ownership of the smallholding “Ty/Cae Llwyd” that warrants his inclusion here – although he does not appear to pay any lords rent on it.
+William Williams lived at Tophill in the neighbouring hamlet of Cefn and the family had been buying up many properties in Gelligaer, he was an uncle-in-law to Thomas Prichard, and it must be presumed that he bought the farm some time in the early part of the century.
+However the family did not retain it for long.

 The Senghennydd Manor survey of 1670 shows the property as being owned by David John and occupied by Edward John.
-It is not known who David John and Edward John are.
-Edward John is among the tax-payers in Garthgynydd hamlet in 1660, where he is assessed for 1 shilling – this being standard for a tenant farmer of this size.
-He is also shown as being assessed for one hearth for the Hearth tax of 1671 and 1672, but he is also shown as being in arrears in 1671 and in 1673.
+It is not known who David John and Edward John were.
+Edward John is among the tax-payers in Garthgynydd hamlet in 1660, whn he was assessed for 1 shilling – this being standard for a tenant farmer of this size.
+He is also shown as being assessed for one hearth for the Hearth tax of 1671 and 1672, although was recorded as being in arrears in 1671 and in 1673.

-Like most properties in Gelligaer there is only limited information between the years 1670 and 1750.
+Like most properties in Gelligaer, there is limited information between 1670 and 1750.
 But from 1747 onwards there are Senghennydd Manor records.
 These show that in 1747 the owner and occupier was Edmund Evan.
 Edmund Evans voted in the election held on January 2nd 1744/45 which would indicate that he owned the property by 1745.
-In fact it is probable that he was the Edmund Evan who was bequeathed a property in the Will of Morgan William written on 12th May 1740
+In fact it is probable that he was the Edmund Evan who was bequeathed a property in the Will of Morgan William, written on 12th May 1740:

 ….
 I give unto Edmond Evan my nephew one Messuage in the tenure and occupation of William Watkin situate lying and being in parish of Kellygare in the county of Glamorgan and in as large an ample manner as the same are held by the said William Watkin with houses, Barns, Cowhouses and all privilege and appurtenances unto the said Edmond Evan and his heirs forever, and I order that twenty pounds be paid out of the profitts of the said Lands to William Lewis my nephew by Edmond Evan in three years next after my decease; ……

-Probate granted to William Evan, nephew, 12th June 1740
+Probate was granted to William Evan, nephew, 12th June 1740

 Morgan William was a member of the family that owned Cwm Lwydrew in Ysgwyddgwyn Hamlet, how he came to own the property is not known.
 The farm remained in the family’s hands at least until 1841 when the owner is again an Edmund Evans.
 The Manor rental information shows the owner/occupier of “Twyn-giden” as being Edmund Evan from 1747 up to sometime between 1788 and 1793 when Lewis Evan becomes Owner/Occupier.
 However the rentals do not call the property Twyn-giden but Pen Craig Vargoed.
 The name Twyn-giden is not found until 1788.
-The land tax returns, starting in 1783, give us more precise information.
-These show Edmund Evan as the owner up to 1794, after which Lewis Evan is shown as the owner.
+From 1783, land tax returns providegive more precise information.
+Edmund Evan was the owner up to 1794, after which Lewis Evan is was the owner.
 Edmund did not leave a will, nor is there any evidence of his burial.
-Lewis Evan is shown as the tenant from well before this, and he was also the tenant of neighbouring Lan isaf and Cae Llwyd.
-The lease by which he held Cae Llwyd is among those in the Dynevor archive, and is catalogued as
+Lewis Evan was shown as the tenant from well before this, and he was also the tenant of neighbouring Lan isaf and Cae Llwyd.
+The lease by which he held Cae Llwyd is among those in the Dynevor archive, and is catalogued as:

 Lease for 3 lives (of Wm.
 Evan aged 20, Lewis Evan aged 15 and Rachel Evan (children of lessee)), on Surrender of former Lease, annual rent £2 2s.
 0d.; 16 Oct.
 1771;